Shakhsgit/Shakhsgit/README.md

 <h1 align="center"> Give me data I will tell you a story</h1>

 Hello !
 I am a data science enthusiast.
-I beleive in data-centric solutions and more comfortable to work with numerical data.
-Learning is a never ending process and I enjoy to learn new concepts and skills everytime I try to solve a new problem.
+I beleive in data-centric solutions to real world business problems.Learning is a never ending process and I enjoy to learn new concepts and skills everytime I try to solve a new problem.
 I will be glad if you like to collaborate or help me to solve new problems/projects or to discuss new ideas.
 #### Portfolio: [Portfolio Projects](getssultan@gmail.com)   ||  Contacts: [LinkedIn](https://www.linkedin.com/profile/) , Email: getssultan@gmail.com

 <table border="0">